jixiaojie/CarND-Behavioral-Cloning-P3/README.md

 #### 1. An appropriate model architecture has been employed

-My model consists of a convolution neural network with 5x5 filter sizes and depths between 24 and 64 (model.py lines 18-24)
+My model consists of a convolution neural network with 5x5 filter sizes and depths between 24 and 64 (model.py lines 133-151)

-The model includes RELU layers to introduce nonlinearity (code line 20), and the data is normalized in the model using a Keras lambda layer (code line 18).
+The model includes RELU layers to introduce nonlinearity , and the data is normalized in the model using a Keras lambda layer (code line 128).

 #### 2. Attempts to reduce overfitting in the model

-The model was trained and validated on different data sets to ensure that the model was not overfitting (code line 10-16).
+The model was trained and validated on different data sets to ensure that the model was not overfitting (code line 29).
 The model was tested by running it through the simulator and ensuring that the vehicle could stay on the track.

 #### 3. Model parameter tuning

-The model used an adam optimizer, so the learning rate was not tuned manually (model.py line 25).
+The model used an adam optimizer, so the learning rate was not tuned manually (model.py line 176).

 #### 4. Appropriate training data